harvard-hbs/rag-query-chain/README.md

 - [`bedrock_postgres_chain.py`](bedrock_postgres_chain.py) - A subclass of
   `QueryChain` specific to `BedrockChat` and `PGVector`.

+## Guiding Principles

+- Create a working skeleton of the conversational retrieval chain where the basic functions are maintained in one class that can be used in many contexts.
+- The inputs of the base `QueryChain` class are the large language model (LLM), retriever, and system prompt at creation time, and then the new question/query and the the chat message history at query time.
+- There is a `BedrockPostgresChain` subclass that is specialized to `BedrockChat` and a `PGVector`-based retriever.
+- Streaming is enabled by using an LLM is streaming mode and by providing one or more instances of `BaseCallbackHandler`.

 ## Design/Implementation Questions

 - Should the prompt be provided as a `str` or as a `PromptTemplate`?